marnovandermaas/opentitan/hw/ip/pattgen/README.md

----
-title: "Pattern Generator HWIP Technical Specification"
+# Pattern Generator HWIP Technical Specification
----

-# Overview
+## Overview

 This document specifies the functionality of the pattern generator hardware IP (HWIP).
 This module conforms to the [Comportable guideline for peripheral functionality.]({{< relref "doc/rm/comportability_specification/index.md" >}})